 7. Remember SEO

-Related: Need help deciding what keywords should be on your LinkedIn Company Page?
-Try our free keyword research tool.
+🔍 Need help deciding what keywords should be on your LinkedIn business page?
+Try our free, complete guide to local keyword research.

 linkedin company page - keyword rich content example